-* In a 1980s government contract dispute (in which I was a participant), a federal court ruled that Flexsteel's blue steel spring foundation was "as good or better" than Drexel-Heritage's 8 way hand tied foundation.
+* In a 1980s government contract dispute (in which I was a participant), a federal court ruled that Flexsteel's blue steel spring foundation was "as good or better" than 8 way hand tied foundations.

 The blue steel spring is far more costly than the standard sinuous wire springs found in most competitively priced furniture.

 At one time the Latitudes line did not include the blue steel spring.
 Flexsteel has updated the imported products to include the Blue Steel Spring.